NVIDIA/aistore/docs/auth_node_join.md

 - An empty path means node-join authentication is not configured.
 - A nonempty path identifies a credential file that must be locally accessible to the AIS node.
-- The pathname is replicated as cluster configuration; the file contents are never replicated through AIS metadata.
+- The pathname is replicated as cluster configuration; the file contents remain local, are never persisted, sent, or replicated through AIS metadata.
 - Every proxy and target resolves the configured pathname locally.
 The same pathname may refer to separately mounted copies of the same credential.
 - All proxies require the credential because any eligible proxy may become the